njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 ## <span style="color: green">Advise
 ---
 I would recommend Nuance push-the-envelope in mhealth and augmented and virtual reality.
 This will create more enriching and immersive environments for physician-patient interactions and reinforce the seamless adaptibility and accuracy of DAX to a variety of hybridized and complex contexts.
-Optimized value-based and traditional economic benefits would include:
+Value-based and traditional economic benefits that could be positively impacted would include:

 -Increased market permeation for Microsoft + Nuance through a more comprehensive Microsoft Cloud for Healthcare offering and into other markets where health and wellness are a priority for consumers.

 -Improved efficiencies in healthcare delivery that correlate with improved physician and patient experiences and outcomes.

 ## <span style="color: green">Benefits